Q: “Mom, what’s for dinner?”

 There’s not an official “meat” dish in this meal, but there’s certainly plenty of protein – a dozen eggs disappeared in the making of all these pancake batters:

 Need more protein?
-Try these grain-free almond apple pancakes or just about any (use the code STEWARDSHIP for 10% off at that site!) or almond flour pancake recipe.
+Try these grain-free almond apple pancakes or just about any coconut flour or almond flour pancake recipe.

 What About Dessert?

 We had Paleo banana pancakes for dessert – you don’t even need any sweetener and these still taste like an indulgence (especially with chocolate chip faces on top), and now you have an official fruit category and more eggs for protein.

 I put the plate with the entire batch of banana pancakes on the table and let the kids help themselves while I fried up the last bits of batter for leftovers, and even without extra chocolate chips, they brought me a completely empty plate.

 Want to have a silly pancakes meal of your own?
 Here are a few tips so you can serve the meal with the smile on your face that it deserves.

 - Any of these pancakes can be made in advance if you’re worried you won’t have enough time or space to make so many at once.
 They heat marvelously in a toaster oven or on a cookie sheet in the oven, although the latkes reheat best on a griddle anyway.

 - If you don’t have a large griddle, I’m not sure I would attempt this meal.
 The space is handy!
 Here are all three dinner pancakes hanging out, cooking together:

 - The griddle pictured is by far my new favorite kitchen gadget.
 Mine is from Mighty Nest and they are also found on Amazon.